background

 • Fund of Funds (FoF)

-One nuance, however, is that venture capital technically falls under the private equity umbrella — albeit, rarely will practitioners refer to an early-stage investment into a startup as a private equity investment.
+One nuance, however, is that venture capital technically falls under the private equity umbrella—albeit rarely, practitioners will refer to an early-stage investment in a startup as a private equity investment.

 Global Private Capital Raised, By Fund Type